Lattices of flats for symplectic matroids: Independent sets of a lattice

-As we mentioned before, in the case of geometric lattices the rank of an element is the size of a maximal independent set contained in it.
-In the other direction, starting with the family of independent set, the elements of the lattice (called flats and ordered by inclusion) are the closed subsets.
-Formally, $F$ is a flat of the matroid $\mathcal{I}$ on the ground set $[n]$ if $rank(F)\lneq rank(F\cup \left\{ i\right\}) $ for all $i\notin F$.
+As noted previously, in geometric lattices, the rank of an element is the cardinality of a maximal independent set that it contains.
+Beginning with the collection of independent sets of a matroid, the elements of its associated geometric lattice - termed flats and ordered by inclusion - are precisely its closed subsets.
+More formally, a subset $F$ is a flat of the matroid $\mathcal{M}$ (i.e., an element of its geometric lattice) if and only if $rank(F)\lneq rank(F\cup \left\{ e\right\})$ for every element $e\notin F$.